 Other sources of labour market information

-UKCES, Careers of the Future uses the most up to date occupational research, this guide showcases 40 top jobs in 10 key occupations that an analysis of the UK job market research suggests will be crucial over the next decade.
-Useful to inspire and inform young people. https://www.gov.uk/government/publications/careers-of-the-future
+UKCES, Careers of the Future uses the latest occupational research, showcasing 40 top jobs in 10 key occupations that an analysis of the UK job market research suggests will be crucial over the next decade.
+Useful to inform young people: https://www.gov.uk/government/publications/careers-of-the-future

 CASCAID, Kudos: Explore LMI through Kudos by CASCAID, providing dynamic LMI on over 750 careers including salary information, employment opportunities and local vacancies.
 See: www.cascaid.co.uk

-icould offer a range of videos linked to job roles, where good labour market information is available under each clip, such as pay, gender split, direction of growth and so on.
-They also offer a way of linking subjects to career opportunities and other teaching resources. www.icould.com
+icould offer a range of videos linked to job roles, where labour market information is available under each clip, such as pay, gender split, direction of growth and so on.
+It also can link subjects to career opportunities and other teaching resources. www.icould.com

 U-explore offer a range of options to explore career choices, including the facility to develop a student record on career options and labour market linked information, and short video clips on careers.
 See more on: http://website.u-explore.com/

 Plotr is now part of Start, a website which helps 11-18 year olds to explore different careers options.
-Start is a free and comprehensive digital platform, offering schools and colleges a single starting point to help simplify and improve careers guidance in schools.
 The platform includes labour market information linked to job roles. https://www.startprofile.com/

-RCU (a national research and consultancy organisation) have a dashboard that can be accessed to investigate different job roles and sectors to assess the direction of travel for opportunities, numbers employed, gender split and skill levels, go to: https://datahub.rcultd.co.uk/blocks/labour-market-information
+RCU (a national research and consultancy organisation) have a dashboard that can be accessed to investigate different job roles and sectors, numbers employed, gender split and skill levels, go to: https://datahub.rcultd.co.uk/blocks/labour-market-information

 Adult Job and Labour Market Information booklet